 This is a change from the past when cardholders were granted two complimentary lounge visits per year.

-It’s a good choice if you want a simple way to earn travel rewards and don’t travel enough to benefit from all of the perks that come with Capital One’s premium travel rewards cards.
+It’s a good choice if you want a simple way to earn travel rewards but don’t travel enough to benefit from all of the perks that come with Capital One’s more premium travel rewards cards.
+You do still get perks like a Global Entry/TSA PreCheck credit, travel accident insurance, and car rental coverage, making it a decent travel rewards card without a high fee.

 Best for Beginner Travelers